Cardinals created by John Paul II

 In his first three consistories, John Paul adhered to the limit of 120 that Pope Paul VI set on the number of cardinal electors in 1975. and he included that maximum when he reformed the papal conclave procedures in 1996.
 His appointments exceeded that number for the first time in 1988 when the number of electors rose to 121, and then again in 1998 when it reached 122.
-In each of his last two consistories, in 2001 and 2003, he raised the number to 135, a record figure never surpassed by his predecessors or successors.
+In each of his last two consistories, in 2001 and 2003, he raised the number to 135, a record figure only exceeded once, by Pope Francis in 2023.

 He was the first pope to allow someone not a bishop to become a cardinal since Pope John XXIII mandated that cardinals be bishops in 1962.
 His appointments included one future pope, Pope Francis.

 30 June 1979

 John Paul created fourteen cardinals at his first consistory and he announced he was withholding the name of a fifteenth.
 That additional cardinal's name was not made public until 1991.
 All those named were archbishops, including six Italians and two Poles.
 These appointments, excluding the name withheld, brought the number of cardinals who had not passed their 80th birthday to 120, the maximum set by Pope Paul VI, while the entire membership of the College of Cardinals reached 135.